Based on cloud slime recipes, this blue cotton candy cloud slime is soft, fluffy, stretchy, and smells just like the delicious candy treat!

 The girls and I have been making lots of different unique slime recipes for a couple years now, and each time we try a new recipe it is always an exciting experience.

-This blue cotton candy slime recipe is similar in texture to that famous fluffy slime, with a couple add-ins to make it extra light and fluffy.
-Plus, our cotton candy slime smells absolutely amazing, just like the airy spun-sugar treat!
+This blue cotton candy fluffy slime recipe is a variation of fluffy cloud slime and smells absolutely amazing, just like the airy spun-sugar treat!

-Keep reading for ingredients and step-by-step instructions to make our brand-new Blue Cotton Candy Slime recipe!
+Keep reading for ingredients and step-by-step instructions to make our amazing Blue Cotton Candy Cloud Slime recipe!

-Note: While we make lots of edible slime recipes, this is not one of them.
+Note: While we make lots of edible slime recipes, this is NOT one of them.
 It smells like the real thing, but do not taste this cotton candy slime.
+(NOT edible)

-For your convenience, I’ve included shop-able ad links to the supplies used to make this blue cotton candy slime recipe; our disclosure policy is available here.
+For your convenience, I’ve included shop-able ad links to the supplies used to make this cotton candy cloud slime recipe; our disclosure policy is available here.